Anant2011/cache-simulator/README.md

  Hit / Miss / Eviction
 ```

-The simulator models cache behavior using configurable set index bits (`s`), associativity (`E`), and block size (`b`).
+Each memory access is decomposed into tag, set index, and block offset fields to determine cache behavior.

 ---

-## LRU Replacement Policy
+### LRU Replacement Policy

+When a cache set becomes full, the simulator evicts the least recently used block.

-The simulator maintains recency information for each cache line and evicts the least recently used block when a set becomes full.
+This policy is implemented by maintaining recency information for each cache line and updating it after every access.

-This models realistic cache behavior and enables accurate hit/miss/eviction analysis across different cache configurations.

 ---

-## Performance Results
+### Output Metrics

+For every memory trace, the simulator reports:

+* Cache hits
+* Cache misses
+* Cache evictions

+These metrics help analyze the effectiveness of different cache configurations and memory-access patterns.

+---

+## Cache-Aware Matrix Optimization

+The transpose kernels were optimized specifically for cache performance rather than algorithmic complexity.

 ### 32×32 Matrix

+* Used blocking techniques to maximize cache locality
 * Achieved fewer than **300 cache misses**

 ### 64×64 Matrix

+* Reduced conflict misses through carefully designed block traversal
+* Used temporary storage strategies to avoid cache thrashing
 * Achieved fewer than **1300 cache misses**
-* Reduced conflict misses through optimized block traversal and temporary buffering

 ### 61×67 Matrix

+* Applied non-square blocking strategies
+* Improved locality across irregular matrix dimensions
 * Achieved fewer than **2000 cache misses**
-* Used non-square blocking strategies to improve cache locality

 ---

 ## Key Concepts Explored

 * Cache organization
+* Address decomposition
 * Direct-mapped caches
 * LRU replacement policy
 * Spatial locality